Vikash-mn/BANKING-MANAGEMENT-SYSTEM/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is not  open source and available under the MIT License.

 ## Support